 New Professional MCS Student Registration Guidelines for On-Campus Students - First Semester General Advising

 We are excited you are joining our team!
 This site is designed to give you guidance on registering for your first courses.
 You are in a professional, non-thesis, self-funded master's program.
 There is no research in this master's degree.
 Graduate Advisors can be reached at email@example.com or on the CS Graduate Advising Queue.

 Please review the Professional MCS Planning Document to help guide you on the program requirements.

 Information about your first-semester enrollment procedures will be included in your Notice of Admission.

 With increased enrollments in the CS department and on campus, CS courses tend to fill up quickly.
 We request that all new students follow the directions and register for their first semester as soon as registration is available to them.

-International students must arrive on campusby the start date listed on your I-20 or DS-2019.
+International students must check-in at the International Student and Scholar Services Office (ISSS).
+Check-in details and schedules are available on the ISSS website.
+International students must arrive on campus by the start date listed on your I-20 or DS-2019.